DC 48:2c and they shall be appointed to purchase the lands, and to make a commencement, to lay the foundation of the city;

 DC 139:1a "It is my will, saith the Spirit, that my servants of the Quorum of Twelve, John F. Garver and F. Henry Edwards, be ordained and set apart to be counselors to my servant, the president of the church, and to be presidents in the Quorum of the First Presidency.

-DC 142:Intro SECTION 142
+DC 144:Intro SECTION 144

-To the Elders and to the Church:
+To the church and to the Council of Twelve Apostles: